 Each Performance Metric is represented as a point on the radar chart in the Average Overall Performance section.
 You can also view a summary of responses for each metric over time in the Performance Over Time section.

 Can I Use Multiple Performance Metric Groups?

-You can see which group is currently active on the Performance Metrics page in Settings.
-The star icon indicates which group is active.
-To set a different group as active, click on the three dots next to the group name and select 'Set as Active' from the dropdown menu.
+To set a group as the Analytics Default, click on the three dots next to the group name and select 'Set as Default' from the dropdown menu.